Do you Have PMDD?

 What is PMDD & how does it differ from PMS?

-Otherwise known as premenstrual dysphoric disorder, PMDD is a collection of mainly emotional and behavioural symptoms which happen before your period, and may negatively impact your quality of life.
+PMDD is a collection of mainly emotional and behavioural symptoms which happen before your period in the luteal phase (so occurring after ovulation) and can continue until your period starts.
+Like PMS, PMDD may negatively impact your quality of life.

 Why does PMDD happen?